Bachelor of Arts in General Biology

 Complementary Studies

 Students in the B.A.
-Biology program will satisfy the Complementary Studies requirement with the completion of courses in chemistry, physics, and mathematics that are required for the major.
+Biology program will satisfy the Complementary Studies requirement with the completion of courses in chemistry, physics, mathematics or computer science that are required for the major.

 General Education Requirements